-Persons who wish to import or export any biological samples from a clinical trial shall submit an application and a suitable Material Transfer Agreement for approval by The Authority.
+Persons who wish to import or export any biological samples from a clinical trial shall submit an application with proof of payment of the necessary fees and a suitable Material Transfer Agreement for approval by The Authority.
 The application must be accompanied with the appropriate clearance from a reputable Ethics Committee or Institutional Review Board in Ghana.